Ury18/crypto-wallet/README.md

 I've added the `.env` file just for demonstration, in real environments this file should not be in the repository.

+Also, the app design has been done as a "mobile only" design and has a lot of room for improvements, specially regarding smoothnes and details.

 ## Things I would have liked to do / improved

 For the server side, in an ideal case I would have liked to test both the router and not the model's logic.